 Best Under $1000

-When deciding a budget for a gaming laptop $1000 seems to be the most common answer and it’s certainly do-able but you need to be aware that gaming moves quickly so your under $1000 laptop might not be able to push 60FPS on the latest games ultra settings but it will certainly get you playing games at a high quality.
-Below we have put a list of the best gaming laptops under $1000.
+When deciding a budget $1000 seems to be the most common answer and it’s certainly do-able.
+You need to be aware that technology moves quickly so your under $1000 might not be able to push 60FPS on the latest games ultra settings but it will certainly get you playing games at a high quality.
+Below we have put a list of the gaming laptops under $1000.
+Generally speaking the best value for money is often found between $1200 and $2000 for something that will keep you playing games for 2 years plus.

 Best Under $700

 I first started playing games seriously when I was at University and like all gamers, I gamed on a budget.
 I spent weeks hunting for the best cheap gaming laptop my money could buy!
-That means I needed to find a gaming laptop that both suited my gaming needs as well as being enough to use for my studies. $700 is more than enough to get you a laptop that will ensure you’re playing the latest games.
+That means I needed to find a notebook that both suited my gaming needs as well as being enough to use for my studies. $700 is enough to get you a budget gaming laptop that will ensure you’re playing most of the latest games.
 Although, it won’t be enough to maintain high-quality graphics at high FPS.
-For me, though, my cheap gaming laptop back in University worked great for me!
 I actually still have it for when I go travelling as it runs most games, just with low to medium settings enabled.

 Laptop Need to Knows

-Below we have comprised a rough checklist of information you need to know when you buy your next video game laptop.
+Below we have comprised a rough checklist of information you need to know when you buy your next gaming notebook.

-It used to be the case that laptops were very few and far between but with the latest technology gaming laptops have their own section of the market.
-Brands like Alienware (Dell), Asus, CyberPower, MSI, Razor and even Apple have dedicated laptops aimed at gamers on the move.
+It used to be the case that gaming laptops were very few and far between but with the latest technology they have their own section of the market.
+Brands like Alienware (Dell), Asus, CyberPower, MSI, Razor and Gigabyte have dedicated notebooks for gamers on the move.
 It has never been so easy to buy a laptop that will let you play new and future games.

 What CPU do you need?

-When you are looking at high-performance games you would ideally be looking at picking up a laptop with the latest Intel or AMD processor.
-Both dual and quad core processors will be fine, but ideally, you should be aiming at the quad core with a high clock speed (GHz) especially if you want to future-proof your laptop a little better.
-Although reports show a 3.2GHz dual-core processor beating a quad-core of 2.8GHz when benchmarking games there is a reason for that.
+When you are looking at high-performance games you would ideally be looking at picking up a laptop with the latest Intel.
+Both dual and quad core processors will be fine, but ideally, you should be aiming at the quad core with a high clock speed (GHz) especially if you want to future-proof it a little better.
+Although reports show a 3.2GHz dual-core processor beating a quad-core of 2.8GHz when benchmark games there is a reason for that.
 Most games have been in development for years and have been tailored for dual core processors.
 There are increasing numbers of new releases that have been tailored towards quad-core processors, so going forward it makes more sense to use a quad core CPU.

 I will keep this part short.
 Look for as much memory as you can afford and make sure its high-quality laptop memory.
 We here use Corsair Vengence memory.